 - Original text that tells both a factual and interpretive story

-- Fifteen to 20 pages of text, including an introduction, credits, and content pages.
-You should have written between 3750-5000 words total, roughly 250 per exhibit page.
+- Approximately 3500-5000 words of text, including an introduction, credits, and content pages.
+You should figure on roughly 250 per exhibit page.

 You may also include additional material such as web links, timelines, or maps.